-This year we raised money for a small charity called Sal's Shoes.
+In 2019 we raised money for a small charity called Sal's Shoes.
 They take underused shoes and re-distribute them around the world, to people who don't have any.
 This is a really great charity, as for many children, without a pair of shoes, there is no chance of going to school.

 The children at John Stainer school, generously responded by donating 251 pairs of shoes, and raised a whopping £816.47.

-Last year we supported the work of The Giraffe Mobile Education Project, and learned about how our money could make a difference in bringing books and literacy to some of the poorest children in Ghana.
+We have also supported the work of The Giraffe Mobile Education Project, and learned about how our money could make a difference in bringing books and literacy to some of the poorest children in Ghana.